Died aged c. 77

 Wm.
 Harrison Ainsworth 1805-1883 novelist was born in a house which stood on this site.

-King Street, Manchester, United Kingdom where he was born (1805)
+King Street, Manchester, United Kingdom where they was born (1805)

 W. Harrison Ainsworth occupied this house from 1853-1867 and wrote the following romances: The Star Chamber; Lord Mayor of London; The Flitch of Bacon; Cardinal Pole; The Spendthrift; John Law.
 The Projector; Mervyn Clitheroe; The Spanish Match; Ovingdean Grange; Constable De Bourbon; Constable of the Tower; Old Court This tablet was erected by C.A.Bleckly.
 1910

-5 Arundel Terrace, Brighton, United Kingdom where he occupied
+5 Arundel Terrace, Brighton, United Kingdom where they occupied